The minimum you must know

 Namibia was colonized by Germany until a brutal 1915 conflict during the first world war led to their independence.
 (But Germany remains supportive of Namibia today.)
 Subsequently, Namibia was ruled first by United Nations decree and shortly thereafter by South Africa's apartheid government, until they relinquished control in 1990, a few years before South Africa ended apartheid, and freed Nelson Mandela.
 So the peace-loving Namibian people have had a challenging relationship with rest of the world until the past several decades.

-Namibia is a very substantial distance over land from Rwanda, and was safe from the civil conflict there ending in 2003.
+Namibia is a substantial land distance from Rwanda, and was safe from the genocide there ending in 2003.
 But Namibia may have taken in a substantial number of refugees.

 Today, the nation's borders are respected, and Namibia enjoys peace with every country on earth.